 For centuries, Jews have put their faith in liberal ideas of progress, toleration, and secular democracy.
 But what if this liberal faith has failed?
 We invite you to join Professor Ruth Wisse, recently retired from Harvard and now a Distinguished Senior Fellow at the Tikvah Fund, for her continuing lecture series on “The Liberal Betrayal of the Jews.”

-The next two lectures will stream live on:
+The final lecture will stream live on: